fshermann/real-time-stocks/README.md

 - [models.erd](docs/models.erc) - An ERD diagram as JSON.
 Viewable with the VS Code extension [here](https://marketplace.visualstudio.com/items?itemName=dineug.vuerd-vscode).

 # Things I Would do Differently
+- Real timestamps in the randomly generated data.
+This would require a pretty invovled algorithm to back date the records and make it look like a real stock price changing every minute or so.
+- Fix the Sequelize model types.
+I had never used Sequelize with typescript and getting Typescript to understand the initialized sequelize model types was taking a little too long so I went with `any` types for those.